 [This page concentrates on the legal and planning permission aspects of bike sheds in gardens, particularly front gardens.
 See also our page on bike storage for tenement and flat dwellers, which includes some information on suppliers of sheds/containers and our page about onstreet secure bike storage].

-2016 Independent Review of Planning:
+2016 Independent Review of Planning and associated developments:

 - 1608 Spokes email [pdf] supporting early action, to govt and the Heads of Planning organisation